 You can get an overview of committees with student participation here In addition to committee structures, you can also learn about the areas of responsibility of individual committees.

-At the Bauhaus-Universität Weimar, students act in self-administration: Faculty Staff Councils and the StuKo (Student Government) are composed exclusively of students.
-In addition, all important committees at the Bauhaus-Universität Weimar not only comprise members of the university, but also students representing students’ interests: for example, in the Senate and subcommittees of the Senate, in the Equal Opportunity Advisory Board or in the Student Employees Council.
-This is also true in your faculty: there are always two student representatives on the Faculty Board.
+Students govern themselves at the Bauhaus-Universität Weimar: The elected Student Council and StuKo (Student Government) are composed exclusively of students.
+In addition, all important committees at the Bauhaus-Universität Weimar not only comprise members of the university, but also students representing students’ interests: for example, in the Senate and its subcommittees, in the Equal Opportunity Advisory Board or in the Student Employees Council.
+This also applies in your faculty: Two students are always members of the Faculty Board.

 Run for office!
-Once a year, several committees are elected at the same time in early summer: Faculty Staff Councils, the student members of the Senate, the Faculty Board, the Equal Opportunity Advisory Board and the Student Employees Council.
+Once a year, several committees are elected at the same time in early summer: Student Councils, the student members of the Senate, the Faculty Board, the Equal Opportunity Advisory Board and the Student Employees Council.

 But you can also do a lot outside of the elections.
 Open positions are regularly published on the M18 website (the student house).
-The StuKo (Student Government) and Faculty Staff Councils also provide information about voluntary student posts where your involvement is needed.
+The StuKo (Student Government) and Student Councils also provide information about voluntary student posts where your involvement is needed.

 Of course, some committees are more time-consuming than others.
 But all students involved in committees perform their committee duties alongside their studies.
 Some committees meet less frequently than others.
 Some posts can be performed well simultaneously, whilst for others this is not the case.
 Students who currently hold this office can help you if you are unsure about what best suits your interests and the amount of work involved.